-Similarly, the underlying investments within your Private Client SIPP may be subject to their own protection from the FSCS in the event of the failure of the relevant investment provider.
-However, this will depend on the investments you select and you should seek further clarification from the investment provider or your financial adviser of the cover applicable to your chosen investments before investing.
+Similarly, the underlying investments within your iSIPP may be subject to their own protection from the FSCS in the event of the failure of the relevant investment provider.
+However, this will depend on the investments you select, and you should seek further clarification from the investment provider or your financial adviser of the cover applicable to your chosen investments before investing.

-For details on how we will hold any money and/or investments, and the level of protection available, please read the document available on our website at www.jameshay.co.uk called How your Money and Investments are held within James Hay Partnership Products.
+For details on how we will hold any money and/or investments, and the level of protection available, please read the document called 'How your Money and Investments are held within James Hay Partnership Products', which is available on our website www.jameshay.co.uk.